 In late 1973, Buckler was given the chance to draw Fantastic Four.
 A huge fan of Jack Kirby’s work, Buckler jumped at the opportunity.
 He became only the third regular penciler on the series, following in the footsteps of Kirby and John Buscema.
 I know that subsequently certain readers were critical of Buckler of emulating Kirby too closely.
 Yes, there is a tremendous amount of Kirby’s influence on display in Buckler’s work on the title.
 However it is important to keep the historical backdrop in mind.
 Kirby had been penciling Fantastic Four for a full decade.
 He was followed by Buscema, another artist who helped to define the Marvel “house style” of the 1960s and 70s.
 At the time, Fantastic Four was one of Marvel’s flagship titles.
 So we can regard Buckler as following their lead in maintaining the visual constisency of the series.
 In any case, Buckler has stated that his work on Fantastic Four was an affectionate homage to Kirby.

 It is also crucial to recognize that Buckler was paired up with longtime series inker Joe Sinnott.
-I really think that many people underestimate the key role Sinnott had in contributing to the final look of the artwork on many of the classic Kirby-penciled stories.
+I think that some people underestimate the key role Sinnott had in contributing to the final look of the artwork on many of the classic Kirby-penciled stories.
 So it is not all too surprising that when Buckler was subsequently inked by Sinnott on Fantastic Four, there were certain similarities.

 One needs only look at Giant-Size Fantastic Four #3, published in November 1973, to see Buckler’s skill as an artist.
 “Where Lurks Death, Rides the Four Horsemen” was co-written by Marv Wolfman & Gerry Conway.
 Buckler’s pencils for this tale are magnificent and awe-inspiring.
 His richly detailed opening double-page spread of the Four Horsemen of the Apocalypse galloping through outer space is stunning and dynamic.